MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 # Monitoring batching ingestion

-In the *batching ingestion* process, Azure Data Explorer (ADX) optimizes [data ingestion](ingest-data-overview.md) for high throughput by batching the incoming data into small chunks based on a configurable [ingestion batching policy](kusto/management/batchingpolicy.md).
-The small batches of incoming data are then merged and optimized for fast query results.
-These optimizations make batching ingestion the most performant of the [methods for ingesting data](ingest-data-overview.md#batching-vs-streaming-ingestion) used by ADX.
+In the *batching ingestion* process, Azure Data Explorer optimizes [data ingestion](ingest-data-overview.md) for high throughput by batching the incoming data into small chunks based on a configurable [ingestion batching policy](kusto/management/batchingpolicy.md).
+The batching policy allows you to set the trigger conditions for sealing and ingesting a batch (data size, number of blobs, or time passed).
+These small batches of incoming data are then merged and optimized for fast query results.
+These optimizations make batching ingestion the most performant of the [methods for ingesting data](ingest-data-overview.md#batching-vs-streaming-ingestion) used by Azure Data Explorer.

+## Batching stages

 Batching ingestion occurs in stages, and each stage is governed by an ingestion *component*:

-1. Prior to ingestion, as the data is retrieved from Event Grid, Event Hub, or IoT Hub, the *Data Connection* component performs initial data rearrangement.
+1. Before ingestion, as the data is retrieved from Event Grid, Event Hub, or IoT Hub, the *Data Connection* component does initial data rearrangement.
 2. The *Batching Manager* optimizes the ingestion throughput by batching the small ingress data chunks that it receives based on the ingestion batching policy.
-3. The *Ingestion Manager* starts the data ingestion by sending the ingestion command to the *ADX Storage Engine*.
+3. The *Ingestion Manager* starts the data ingestion by sending the ingestion command to the *Azure Data Explorer Storage Engine*.
-4. The *ADX Storage Engine* stores the ingested data, making it available for query.
+4. The *Azure Data Explorer Storage Engine* stores the ingested data, making it available for query.

-ADX provides a set of [ingestion metrics](using-metrics.md#ingestion-metrics) in the Azure Monitor metrics explorer in the Microsoft Azure portal so that you can monitor your data across all the stages and components of the batching ingestion process.
+Azure Data Explorer provides a set of [ingestion metrics](using-metrics.md#ingestion-metrics) in the Azure Monitor metrics explorer in the Microsoft Azure portal so that you can monitor your data across all the stages and components of the batching ingestion process.

-The ADX ingestion metrics give you detailed information about:
+The Azure Data Explorer ingestion metrics give you detailed information about:

 * The result of the batching ingestion.
 * The amount of ingested data and how it was batched.
 * The latency of the batching ingestion and where it occurs.
 * The batching process itself and how the data was batched.
-* The events sent from the data connection and received by ADX.
+* The events sent from the data connection and received by Azure Data Explorer.

-In this article you'll learn how to use ingestion metrics to monitor batching ingestion to ADX in Azure portal.
+In this article, you'll learn how to use ingestion metrics to monitor batching ingestion to Azure Data Explorer in Azure portal.

 ## Prerequisites

 * An Azure subscription.
 If you don't have one, you can create a [free Azure account](https://azure.microsoft.com/free/).
 * A [cluster and database](create-cluster-database-portal.md).
+* A data connection to [Event Hub](ingest-data-event-hub-overview.md), [IoT Hub](ingest-data-iot-hub-overview.md), or [Event Grid](ingest-data-event-grid-overview.md).

 ## Create metric charts with Azure Monitor metrics explorer

 Use the following steps to create metric charts with the [Azure Monitor metrics explorer](/azure/azure-monitor/essentials/metrics-getting-started) in Azure portal:

-1. Sign in to the [Azure portal](https://portal.azure.com/) and navigate to the overview page for your ADX cluster.
+1. Sign in to the [Azure portal](https://portal.azure.com/) and navigate to the overview page for your Azure Data Explorer cluster.
 1. Select **Monitor** from the left-hand navigation bar and select **Metrics** to open the metrics pane.
 1. Select a **Scope** and a **Metric Namespace**.

    For the examples in this article, use the following values:

-   * Set **Scope** to the name of your ADX cluster.
+   * Set **Scope** to the name of your Azure Data Explorer cluster.
    * Set **Metric Namespace** to *Kusto Cluster standard metrics*.
-This is the namespace that contains the ADX ingestion metrics.
+This is the namespace that contains the Azure Data Explorer ingestion metrics.

    :::image type="content" source="media/monitor-batching-ingestion/metrics-settings-selector.png" alt-text="Screenshot showing how to select settings for a metric in Azure portal.":::

 1. Select the **Metric** value and the relevant **Aggregation** value.
 For example, in this article we'll use the **Aggregation** values *sum* and *avg*.
 1. Open the **time picker** panel at the top right of the metrics pane and change the **Time range** to *Last 48 hours*.
-In this article we are analyzing data ingestion to ADX during the last 48 hours.
+In this article, we're analyzing data ingestion to Azure Data Explorer during the last 48 hours.

 For some examples in this article, we'll select **Add Filter** and **Apply Splitting** for metrics that have dimensions.
-We'll also use **Add metric** to plot additional metrics in the same chart and **+ New chart** to see multiple charts in one view.
+We'll also use **Add metric** to plot other metrics in the same chart and **+ New chart** to see multiple charts in one view.

 > [!NOTE]
-> To learn more about how to use metrics to monitor ADX in general and how to work with the metrics pane, see [Monitor Azure Data Explorer performance, health, and usage with metrics](using-metrics.md).
+> To learn more about how to use metrics to monitor Azure Data Explorer in general and how to work with the metrics pane, see [Monitor Azure Data Explorer performance, health, and usage with metrics](using-metrics.md).

-To begin analysis of a batching ingestion operation to your ADX cluster in the metrics pane of Azure portal, select specific metrics to track, choose how to aggregate your data, and create metric charts to view on your dashboard.
+To begin analysis of a batching ingestion operation to your Azure Data Explorer cluster in the metrics pane of Azure portal, select specific metrics to track, choose how to aggregate your data, and create metric charts to view on your dashboard.

 ## View the ingestion result